How to prevent being the victim of a burglary

 Fact: Crime rates increase by 20% in the winter months

-Thats right, crime rates increase by 20% in the winter months due to the shorter daylight hours.
-This mean longer nights, giving thieves more time under cover of darkness.
-Halloween and Bonfire night also mean a large number of people may be out at night, creating the perfect opportunity for thieves to target unsuspecting citizens and their empty homes.
+That’s right, crime rates increase by 20% in the winter months due to the shorter daylight hours.
+This means longer nights, giving thieves more time under cover of darkness.
+Halloween and Bonfire night also means a large number of people may be out at night, creating the perfect opportunity for thieves to target unsuspecting citizens and their empty homes.

 Luckily, our camera systems provide HD imagery, even in complete darkness!

 Fact: Burglars don’t like to be seen and identified.

 The addition of CCTV systems for monitoring and recording activity on your property is any burglars worst nightmare.
 They do not like to be watched and recorded.

 Install a Wifi doorbell which can connect to your security system, this will allow you to see who knocks on the door, even if you are out.
 Most burglars will check out a property to see who’s home weeks before that attempt a break-in, keeping track of who answers and when.